High-Availibility for Postgres, based on Pacemaker and Corosync.

 file of each instance to forbid self-replication.

-It is advised to put all these setups outside the $PGDATA
+It is advised to put all these setups outside the $PGDATA to ease the procedure to

 rebuild standby without having to edit configuration files.
-Use include
+Use include family

-parameters and eg. hba_file
+parameters and eg. hba_file.

 Last but not least, during the very first startup of your cluster, the designated primary will be the only instance stopped gently as a primary.
 Take great care of this when you setup your cluster for the first time.